SterlingButters/plaidash/README.md

 `pip install plaidash`

 # TODO:
-- Render new Plaid LoginForm every time `html.Button` is pressed
 - Store `public_token` from each instantiation of LoginForm
 - Enable use of LoginForm as `Input` instead of `State`
 - Style LoginForm to custom dimensions